Year: 2007

 A Hungarian Yurt…?

 The Ride Earth Fellowship was broken yesterday as Andy and I said our goodbyes to Mark, who now returns home to the UK.
 It seems odd that the journey that took him two months to make by bicycle will be undone in less than 24 hours.
-The adventures and experiences that we have had within those […] Continue reading →
+The adventures and experiences that we have had within those two months give a real insight into the value of taking the idea of travelling a little slower, and experiencing the journey itself rather than the destination.
+Continue reading →

 -